TronSkywalker/Condition-monitoring-system-using-machine-learning/README.md

 # Condition monitoring system using machine learning

-### Abstract
+### Content
-In this project, a data set from ZeMA GmbH is examined.
-It has been published freely accessible on the Internet under the title "Condition monitoring of hydraulic systems Data Set".
-This project served me to familiarize with Python and its various modules.
-Since my previous Data Science projects were programmed with Matlab, I use Spyder as IDE.
+This project examines a technical dataset using Random Forest, which is a supervised learning technique from the field of machine learning.
+In addition to the numerous sensor data measured with a frequency of 1 to 100 Hz, state data are available with a sampling rate of 1/60 Hz.
+Since the condition data are available as categorical features and the goal is to determine critical operating conditions in terms of CBM (Condition Based Maintenance), the present use case is classified as a classification problem.

 ### Data

-The data set examined in this project belongs to ZeMA GmbH. which has been published freely accessible on the Internet under the title "Condition monitoring of hydraulic systems Data Set".
+The data set examined in this project belongs to ZeMA GmbH, which has been published freely accessible under the title "Condition monitoring of hydraulic systems Data Set".
 This dataset was presented by Helwig, Pignanelli and Schütze in [1] and all credit goes to them.

 ##### Context